-CGAM manages £4bn of investments on behalf of a wide range of clients, including wealth managers, independent financial advisors, private investors, family offices and charities.
+CGAM manages £4.1bn of investments on behalf of a wide range of clients, including wealth managers, independent financial advisors, private investors, family offices and charities.
 Wealth protection sits at the heart of everything we do.

-CGAM was founded in 2000 and is majority owned by an employee ownership trust.
+CGAM was founded in 2000 and is majority owned by an employee ownership trust, a model pioneered by the John Lewis Partnership.
 Firm culture is the foundation on which all stewardship activities are built.
 It is our belief that our ownership structure powerfully reinforces a responsible culture and encourages alignment with our clients.

-For more information: www.cgasset.com
+For more information:

+www.cgasset.com